Roshan1917/FlowiseChatEmbed/README.md

 ## (Experimental) Proxy Server Setup

-The Flowise Embed Proxy Server enhances the security of your chatbot implementation by acting as a protective intermediary layer.
-This server eliminates the need to expose sensitive Flowise instance details in your frontend code and provides several key security benefits:
+The AI Studio Embed Proxy Server enhances the security of your chatbot implementation by acting as a protective intermediary layer.
+This server eliminates the need to expose sensitive AI Studio instance details in your frontend code and provides several key security benefits:

 ![Proxy Server](https://github.com/FlowiseAI/FlowiseChatEmbed/blob/main/images/proxyserver.png?raw=true)

-- **Enhanced Security**: Conceals your Flowise API host and chatflow IDs from client-side exposure
+- **Enhanced Security**: Conceals your AI Studio API host and chatflow IDs from client-side exposure
 - **Access Control**: Implements strict domain-based restrictions for chatbot embedding
-- **Secure Communication**: Acts as a secure gateway for all interactions between your website and Flowise instance
+- **Secure Communication**: Acts as a secure gateway for all interactions between your website and AI Studio instance
 - **Authentication Management**: Handles API key authentication securely on the server side, away from client exposure

 This proxy server can be deployed to any Node.js hosting platform.